ModdingFramework/.github/profile/README.md

 > Currently for **Windows** only.
 ---

+**2024 Update**: Actually there's really nothing here that works yet 😹

+_Maybe later this year there will actually be some working software..._

+---

 # Modding Framework

 This software is intended to allow you to make your *own* modding framework for *any game.*